OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/csharp/README.md

 1) Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.

 1) __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the  `TeamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - **Edit** the `manifest.json` contained in the  `appPackage` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains`, replace `<<domain-name>>` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.
-    - **Zip** up the contents of the `TeamsAppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `appPackage` folder to create a `appPackage.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
-    - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
+    - **Upload** the `appPackage.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal/team/groupChat scope (Supported scopes)

 **Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-conversation/csharp/AdapterWithErrorHandler.cs#L25) line and put your debugger for local debug.